-Following the ASCA National Standards for career development, the DVHS counseling program provides the foundation for the acquisition of skills, attitudes and knowledge that enable students to make a successful transition from school to the world of work, and from job to job across the life span.
+Following the American School Counselor Association (ASCA) National Standards for career development, the DVS counseling program provides the foundation for the acquisition of skills, attitudes and knowledge that enable students to make a successful transition from school to the world of work, and from job to job across the life span.

-Through webcasts and webinar sessions, students enrolled in the Virtual High School have access to college representatives and military recruiters on a regular basis who provide information about college, work, and military opportunities.
+Through webcasts and webinar sessions, students enrolled in the DoDEA Virtual School have access to college representatives and military recruiters on a regular basis who provide information about college, work, and military opportunities.

 The standards in the Career Development domain include:

 This interactive site for kids and parents and includes interest surveys, career path exploration, ASVAB study guides, and more.
 Students can access their ASVAB scores after they've taken the test and analyze the results to help pinpoint their talents.
 The system will even suggest career paths (in and out of the military) based on the results.
 Click on the link below to access the official DoD website.

 The Occupational Information Network (O*NET): Easy-to-use database, accessible from any web browser that contains comprehensive information on job requirements and worker competencies.
 O*NET replaces the Dictionary of Occupational Titles and offers a more dynamic framework for exploring the world of work.
 With O*NET, employers of all sizes and across all fields have a powerful means for accessing critical information.